skalalab/heaton_a-automated_immune_cell_segmentation/README.md

 ## Brief description of the repository

 Code for recreating results in the publication <INSERT FINAL PAPER NAME>.
 Features classical image processing based techniques for single cell segmentation.
-Specifically this involves multiple thresholding methods for foreground/background differentiation, edge detection filters for border creation, and combination of methods through ensemble voting.
-INSERT COMPARISON IMAGE.
+Specifically this involves multiple thresholding methods for foreground/background differentiation, edge detection filters for border creation, and combination of methods through ensemble voting. `Overview_Image`

 ## Dependencies and system requirements (packages and versions)